-Debt covenants are certain statements in the agreement of a loan which restrict the borrower from doing certain things.
-The objective of such covenants is nothing but protecting the interest of the lender who is a bank in case of term loans.
+Debt covenants are certain statements in the loan agreement (or bond indenture) that restrict the borrower from doing certain things.
+The purpose of such covenants is to protect the interest of the lender, who is a bank, in case of term loans.
 Also known as restrictive covenants, they are classified as negative covenants (related to asset, liability, cash flow, and control) and positive covenants in relation to certain types of additional reporting to a lender.

 These covenants can broadly be classified between positive/affirmative and negative from the point of view of a borrower.
-We will first look at negative covenants which are of main concern while entering into the contract.
-Also known as restrictive covenants, these are further classified into various subcategories based on their impact areas such as asset, liability, cash-flow, and control.
+We will first look at negative covenants, which are of primary concern while entering into the contract.
+Also known as restrictive covenants, these are further classified into various subcategories based on their impact areas such as asset, liability, cash flow, and control.

 Restrictive / Negative Debt Covenants

 These covenants put certain restrictions on the assets of the borrower.
 The borrower either cannot break these covenants or would need to take due approval or permission before breaking.
 These restrictions may be in the form of the following: